-\textit{Can we design a parallelizable algorithm that preserves the generalization advantages of m-SAM?} One important observation is: if we further assume that the SGN is orthogonal to the full gradient\footnote{In the squared‐norm and expectation setting, which corresponds to USAM, \eqref{orth assumption} holds automatically.}—which commonly arises in signal‐to‐noise‐ratio analyses \citep{Cao2022,Jelassi2022,Zou2023,Huang2023b,AllenZhuLi2023,Han2024,Huang2024a,li2024optimization} —then from the following equation we observe that the norm of the stochastic gradient is directly related to the norm of the SGN: This decomposition reveals that samples with larger gradient norms carry higher‐magnitude SGN.
-Drawing inspiration from importance sampling—which assigns a weight to each sample proportional to its “importance”—we adapt this idea to emphasize more important samples when computing SAM's perturbation \eqref{sam perturbation}.
+\textit{Can we design a parallelizable algorithm that preserves the generalization advantages of m-SAM?} One important observation is, if we further assume that the SGN is approximately orthogonal to the full gradient, or that the norm of the full gradient is negligible compared to that of the SGN (as often occurs in the late stages of training when the model approaches convergence), which commonly arises in signal-to-noise-ratio analyses \citep{Cao2022,Jelassi2022,Zou2023,Huang2023b,AllenZhuLi2023,Han2024,Huang2024a,li2024optimization}, then from the following equation we observe that the norm of the stochastic gradient is directly related to the norm of the SGN: This decomposition reveals that samples with larger gradient norms carry higher‐magnitude SGN.
+Drawing inspiration from importance sampling, which assigns a weight to each sample proportional to its “importance”, we adapt this idea to emphasize more important samples when computing SAM's perturbation \eqref{sam perturbation}.
 In our framework, we quantify importance by the magnitude of the SGN: samples exhibiting larger SGN contribute more to sharpness regularization and therefore deserve greater weight in the perturbation.
 Specifically, we introduce an \textit{adaptive weighting mechanism} in which each weight \(p_i\) reflects the importance of sample \(i\) when computing the perturbation vector.
 This reweighting strategy defines a probability distribution \(P = \{ p_i \}_{i \in \gamma}\) over the sampled indices \(i \in \gamma\), thereby modulating the influence of each sample.
-We refer to the resulting algorithm as \emph{Reweighted‐SAM}.
-The objective of Reweighted‐SAM’s perturbation is formulated as follows:
+We refer to the resulting algorithm as \emph{Reweighted SAM (RW-SAM)}.
+The objective of RW-SAM’s perturbation is formulated as follows:

-where \(\Delta\) denotes the probability simplex, and \(\mathbb{H}\) is the entropy function to avoid all the weights concentrate on the single sample, \(\lambda\) is a hyperparameter to maintain a balance between emphasis and diversity.
+where \(\Delta\) denotes the probability simplex, \(\mathbb{H}\) is the entropy function used to prevent all weights from concentrating on a single sample, and \(\lambda\) is a hyperparameter to maintain a balance between emphasis and diversity.
 Notably, as \(\lambda \to 0\), Objective \eqref{method:2} degenerates to mini-batch SAM's perturbation \eqref{sam perturbation}.